eyas-ranjous/sort-algorithms-js/README.md

 ```

 ## Contribution
-If you'd like to contribute to the project to improve the existing algorithms or create new ones, feel free to fork the repo to your github and push your code.
-It just has to be consistent with the existing code structure and style, as well as tests and README.
+If you'd like to contribute to the project to improve the existing algorithms or create new ones, feel free to fork the repo in your github and push your code.
+It just needs to be consistent with the existing code structure and style, as well as tests and README.
 Once done, please open a PR from development branch.
 Thanks 🌠

 ## License
 The MIT License.
 Full License is [here](https://github.com/eyas-ranjous/sort-algorithms-js/blob/master/LICENSE)